Sofie-van-der-Meer/Showcase/README.md

 ### Extra Features:
 - [x] **Dark Mode and Toggle:** The website initially follows the browser's preferred color scheme, with a toggle button to switch between light and dark modes.
 - [x] **Language Toggle (English/Dutch):** The website defaults to English, but users can switch to the Dutch version via a toggle button.
 Document downloads are also available in the corresponding language.
-- [x] **Projects Page:** The projectspage displays an overview of all projects, including key details and a button linking to each project's individual page.
+- [x] **Projects Page:** The projects page displays an overview of all projects, including key details and a button linking to each project's individual page.
 The homepage displays the three most important projects.

 ## Build With
 * HTML